 This passage demonstrates that God has this perspective, there’s this presumption, that all fathers, even ones that are not followers of Christ, were created to imitate his goodness.
 In fact, if this were not the case, the entire analogy would lose its meaning.
 You see, I believe that good fathers are an example of common grace like life-gripping rain that falls on the righteous as well as the wicked.
 But you know, there’s more here.
 When you contemplate the symbolism in Jesus’ example in this verse, there’s an even deeper meaning, especially for fathers and fatherhood.

 For example, consider the comparison of a stone to bread.
-And especially for a small child, a piece of bread and a small stone may look the same; they may feel the same, but they're not the same.
+And especially for a small child, a piece of bread and a small stone may look the same; they may feel the same, but they’re not the same.
 The bread was and remains today a key source of physical life and sustenance.
-It represents the spiritual life as Christ's body that was broken for us to save us and to bring salvation to the world a stone, especially in the time of Christ—it could be a tool of destruction and death.
+It represents the spiritual life as Christ’s body that was broken for us to save us and to bring salvation to the world a stone, especially in the time of Christ””it could be a tool of destruction and death.
 Remember, it was a stone that martyred Stephen.

 Now the symbolism of the snake in the comparison between a fish and a snake, is a key one as well because a fish is a symbol of the Christian faith.
 Of note, Jesus’s first disciples were fishermen who he transformed into fishers of men.
 These men fervently shared the good news that salvation is available to all men.
 In contrast, the serpent is a symbol of the evil one who seeks to thwart the gospel and lead mankind down a path of death and destruction.
 So what Jesus is saying in this passage is that God’s call to and designed for fathers is to make sure that their children have both physical and spiritual life.

-Godly fathers start to provide a pathway and a connection to God's saving grace because when they give their children good gifts, it makes it easier for them to connect to a heavenly Father who gave the best gift of all his son who died on a cross for our sins.
-So, when they hear the words, “Dear Heavenly Father…” it's winsome rather than worrisome.
+Godly fathers start to provide a pathway and a connection to God’s saving grace because when they give their children good gifts, it makes it easier for them to connect to a heavenly Father who gave the best gift of all his son who died on a cross for our sins.
+So, when they hear the words, “Dear Heavenly Father”¦” it’s winsome rather than worrisome.

 What the Research Says about Fathers